-- Dependent students are those who are receiving 50 percent or more of their total support from parent(s) and/or legal guardian(s) and are claimed as tax dependents on their parents' or guardians' federal tax return. - Dependent students acquire the resident status of their parents or guardians. - If a Minnesota resident parent or guardian of a dependent student moves his or her residence to another state, the dependent student remains eligible for resident status for at least one year thereafter.
+- Dependent students are those who are receiving 50 percent or more of their total support from parent(s) or legal guardian(s) and are claimed as tax dependents on their parents' or guardians' federal tax return. - Dependent students acquire the resident status of their parents or guardians. - If a Minnesota resident parent or guardian of a dependent student moves his or her residence to another state, the dependent student remains eligible for resident status for at least one year thereafter. - Students with dependent visas acquire the residency status of their parents.